COMMUNITY ARTS GRANTS

 The Community Arts Grant program will also fund a $2500 Individual Artist Grant and $6,000 in Arts Education Grants for public schools.
 The Arts Education program focuses on arts projects in public schools that offer sequential skills based study of one or more art forms.
 The grant will be paid directly to the artist or cultural institution.
 This year, the community arts panel will determine funding for this grant.In addition to a grant sponsored by a non-profit, artists can now apply directly to ACWC for a $2500 grant to create work in a community context.

 The Community Arts Grants funding priorities align with the Wyoming County Community Cultural plan.
 They encourage projects that break down barriers in the community, create dialogue about the arts, promote community growth, and engage local artists.
 The Community Arts Grants are all about meeting the needs of the location they serve.

 Applicants are also required to attend a grant writing workshop or meet with grant coordinator Kathryn Hollinger to discuss their projects to be eligible to apply.
-The grant workshops will be held in July and August (see below).
+The grant workshops will be held during the summer.

 Reservations are not necessary to attend a workshop, but it is strongly recommended that the person who will write the grant attend.
-Click here for more information or to receive an application by mail, call the ACWC at 585-237-3517.
+To receive an application by mail, call the ACWC at 585-237-3517.

 Community Arts Grants Workshop Schedule 2017

 Tuesday, 9/5 at 2:30 pm at the ACWC building, Perry, New York

 Thursday, 9/7 at 6:00 pm at Eagle Free Library, Bliss, New York